Braddock Heights in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Also see . . .
 Hagan's Tavern, Old White House.
 National Register Form, F-3-15.
 MD-IHP.

 The house may have been built as early as 1790 and is thought to have been a tavern operated by James Nixdorf.
 Architectural features of the tavern suggest conflicts with documentary evidence and oral tradition regarding dates, leaving open the possibility of construction between 1820-1830.
 By the 1830's, it was owned by John Hagan.
 His father Peter Hagan was described in Searight's The Old Pike: A History of the National Road (1894) as having a log tavern on the south side of the pike near the stone Wilding's location which was famed among wagoners on the road.
 The current owner (1993) of Hagan's Tavern, Mr. Mark McConnell, believes that the stone house may have operated concurrently with the log structure, eventually superseding it altogether.
 Research by Ann Lebherz in the Frederick County Historical Society revealed that the tavern was still a well-known drinking place during the Civil War and was "patronized" by both Confederate and Union troops in their passages through Frederick County .
-With the advent of the automobile, the tavern continued to operate and had a notorious (Submitted on October 2, 2013, by Allen C. Browne of Silver Spring, Maryland.)
+With the advent of the automobile, the tavern (Submitted on October 2, 2013, by Allen C. Browne of Silver Spring, Maryland.)